 - Duties of Officials:

-- Treasurer: It shall be the duty of the City Clerk to keep an accurate record of the perpetual care trust fund account, including investments, to see that the principal portion thereof is properly invested in accordance with resolutions of the City Council and the laws of the State, and to advise the Mayor when funds are available for investment in the amount of one thousand dollars ($1,000.00) or more, The Mayor shall advise the City Council of the availability of such funds.
+- Treasurer: It shall be the duty of the Town Treasurer to keep an accurate record of the perpetual care trust fund account, including investments, to see that the principal portion thereof is properly invested in accordance with resolutions of the City Council and the laws of the State, and to advise the Mayor when funds are available for investment in the amount of one thousand dollars ($1,000.00) or more, The Mayor shall advise the City Council of the availability of such funds.

 - City Council: It shall be the duty of the City Council, when funds are available for investment, to direct by resolution all purchases of securities for the Perpetual Care Fund or to name a suitable trustee for such investment.

 - Investment Income: All income from investment held in the Perpetual Care Fund shall be quarterly credited to the Cemetery Maintenance Fund for use in providing the perpetual care as required herein.